-Exercise Three: fill in the gaps with one of your more adventurous adjectives
+Exercise Three: fill in the gaps with one of your more adventurous adjectives to make it the passage more interesting and atmospheric.
+One has been done to help you.

 The animated athletes assembled at the start line.
-They stretched their muscles in a number of ways to prepare them for the race.
-The track called to them: v ictory awaited!
-A crowd surrounded the oval track calls of support echoed a around the walls; family members and fans wanted their men to know that they w vere there.
+They stretched their musc les in a number of ways to prepare them for the race.
+The track called to them: victory awaited!
+A crowd surrounded the oval track calls of support echoed around the walls; family members and fans wanted their men to know that they w vere there.
 Then it happened: that gun-shot sounded.
 The men were off!
 Score: /9